 The one on the left just looks like a mismatched mess, but the other one looks like everything fits together well!

-And here is a final example of how poor icon matching ultimately distracts from the content of your infographic:
+And here is an example of how poor icon matching ultimately distracts from the content of your infographic:

 Your eyes are drawn directly to the mismatched icons, instead of the budget numbers above them.
 Which I am guessing is the most important part of this infographic.